How engaged your employees are can determine how successful your business is going to be.

 In fact, according to a Gallup Business Journal article in 2013, actively disengaged employees are estimated to cost the US economy between $450 billion and $550 billion in lost productivity every year.

 By increasing levels of employee engagement, your business can not only retain top staff, but can also improve its bottom line.
 Here are some of the best practices in employee engagement:

-As with every great change in an organization, the desired behavior needs to be modeled from the top down.
+As with every great change in an organization, the desired behaviour needs to be modelled from the top down.
 Management needs to build an environment that encourages engagement and boosts employee morale.